 A long-term association means they know your system inside out, so they can assess your risks and recommend apt safety measures over the years.

-Regular equipment maintenance is another electrical system best practice to prevent electrical hazards in the workplace.
+Regular equipment maintenance is another electrical system best practice to prevent electrical hazards in the workplace, highlighting the importance of maintenance in ensuring safety.

 A preventive approach also minimises the need for repair, curbs downtime, and extends the lifespan of wires and devices.